 Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Visiting Fellow Ms. Kirsten Goetze

 Ms.Goetze studied law and history in Berlin and Freiburg.
-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Ms. Goetze will be working on her project “Eichmann as a Source: Assessing the 1960-61 Interviews for Information on the Hungarian Operation of Spring-Summer 1944.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Ms. Goetze conducted research on her project “Eichmann as a Source: Assessing the 1960-61 Interviews for Information on the Hungarian Operation of Spring-Summer 1944.”

 In her career as a judge, Ms. Goetze was assigned to the Central Office of the State Justice Administration for Investigation of Nazi Violent Crimes, in Ludwigsburg in 2007.
 During that time she investigated and prepared prosecution recommendations on many notable cases, such as that of John Demjanjuk.
 Demjanjuk, who was first identified by the U.S. Department of Justice in the 1970s, was extradited and tried in Israel in the late-1980s in a famous case of mistaken identity.
 After his second denaturalization by U.S. Department of Justice in Cleveland in 2001, he was deported, tried and convicted in Munich 2011 at the age of 91 for his role as a guard at the Sobibor death camp.